HollyAdele/hollyadele.github.io/_posts/2021-01-13-stuff-i-tell-my-children.md

 ### "Is your tummy full and happy?"

+### "Winner cleans up"
+When we play a board game, we follow this rule.
+It's therapeutic, to lose and then get to just walk away.

 ### "Guess and I'll tell you."
 This is my go-to for when kids ask me how to spell things, or the answer to a non-homework math problem.
 I think it's a worthwhile exercise for them to guess, and then hear the correct answer.
 I respond with the same tone whether they get it right or not.